Watch BBPP's new Public Service Announcement (above) about bushmeat and the dangers of consuming wildlife!

 The Bioko Biodiversity Protection Program (BBPP) is part of an academic partnership between Drexel University in Philadelphia and the Universidad Nacional de Guinea Ecuatorial (UNGE) in Malabo, Equatorial Guinea.
-BBPP's mission is the conservation of Bioko Island's biodiversity, especially its critically endangered primates and nesting sea turtles, through the development of economically sustainable educational programs, research programs and conservation activities that demonstrate the greater value of wildlife alive, rather than dead as bushmeat.
-The immediate problem facing BBPP is the dramatic loss of rare primates (7 species, including the Bioko drill, black colobus, Pennant's red colobus, red-eared guenon, crowned guenon, Preuss' monkey and greater spot-nosed monkey) by commercial shotgun hunting for the luxury bushmeat market in Malabo, the capital of Equatorial Guinea.
+BBPP's mission is the conservation of Bioko Island's biodiversity, especially its critically endangered primates and nesting marine turtles, through the development of economically self-sustaining programs that demonstrate the value of conserving Equatorial Guinea's unique wildlife and wild spaces.

 Conserving Bioko's Wildlife through

 our field season will kick-off in just one month! click above to learn more about the research we do on the southern beaches or click here to find out how you can get involved!

 And so is author heidi rader's new book... chatter in the caldera! click here to learn more about bbpp's school visits and education program or click above to visit the author's homepage.

 All photos seen above are credited to National Geographic Photographers Tim Laman, Ian Nichols, Joel Sartore, and Christian Ziegler as well as numerous members of BBPP (staff, students, and volunteers).